Fa-Moe/DGBD/README.md

 Beyond their applicability to Rank-Abundance Distributions, DGBDs are effective in modeling ordering distributions across a wide array of biological systems and disciplines.
 This versatility makes them an invaluable tool for researchers in fields such as ecology, demography, bibliometrics, and more.
 For an in-depth exploration of DGBDs, please refer to Martínez-Mekler et al. (2009) at <https://doi.org/10.1371/journal.pone.0004791>.

-DGBDs are characterized by three parameters: 'A', 'a', and 'b'.
-This 'R' package facilitates fitting a DGBD to a given set of abundance data and reporting these parameters.
+DGBDs are characterized by three parameters: **A**, **a**, and **b**.
+This R' package facilitates fitting a DGBD to a given set of abundance data and reporting these parameters.
 It utilizes 'ggplot2' for visualizing the model.

 ## Installation